Duke Sims: Legacy

-Duke holds the distinction of finishing his career with exactly 100 home runs, the current record for a player hailing from the state of Utah.
-Sims is also credited as the last person to hit a home run in the original Yankee Stadium in 1973.
-He did it as a member of the Yankees in an 8–5 loss to the Detroit Tigers on September 30.
+Sims holds the distinction of finishing his career with exactly 100 home runs, the current record for a player born in the state of Utah.
+In addition to hitting the final home run in the original Yankee Stadium on the last day of the 1973 season, Sims was also the catcher that day, making him the last Yankee to catch a game in the original Yankee Stadium.